pgardias/Instruct-TinyRecursiveModels/README.md

-# TinyRecursiveModels – Instruction Tuning Add-On
+# TinyRecursiveModels – Instruction Tuning

 This repository layers SlimOrca-style instruction tuning and inference workflows on top of the original [TinyRecursiveModels](docs/TINYRECURSIVEMODELS_README.md) project.
 Everything in the upstream codebase remains available; we add lightweight dataset plumbing, training scripts, and CLIs geared toward conversational supervision.